Curriculum Philosophy

 Social Studies

-We will provide weekly activities that help children learn about themselves, their community and the world.
-Special consideration is given to the home cultures of the children.
+Children will learn about themselves, their community and the world outside of what they know.
 Activities that promote anti-bias are emphasized.

 Email us